gray95/nersc-ildg-lattice-converter/readme.md

 `./NameOfApplication <path-to-nersc-lattice> [grid-options]`

 Options include
-`--grid` Specifies the dimensions of the lattice in lattice units.
+`--grid` Specifies the dimensions of the lattice in lattice units.\
-`--precision` Specifiy 32 bit or 64 bit ouptut precision.
+`--precision` Specifiy 32 bit or 64 bit ouptut precision.\
-`--reduce` Use when conversion to reduced format lattice is required.
+`--reduce` Use when conversion to reduced format lattice is required.\

 ## To Do
 - [ ] Add a `--group` option to specify the gauge group (SU or Sp at present).
-- [ ] Add a `--ouput` option to specify the dest path.
+- [ ] Add an `--ouput` option to specify the dest path.